 My spirituality has been and is explored both outside and within Catholic spirituality.

-It has been part of my return to being a Catholic to come across inspiring Catholics who speak of God's love and spirituality in a way that I relate to.
+It has been part of my return to being a Catholic to come across inspiring Catholics who speak of God's love and spirituality in a way that helps me to better hear God's voice.

-(Update: Apologies, it is no longer available on youtube but you can buy the DVD on Amazon.)
+(Update: Apologies, when last I checked the program was no longer available on youtube but you can buy the DVD on Amazon.)

-Father Christopher Jameson helps 5 people who want to find deeper meaning in their life prepare for and learn from 8 days of silent retreat.
+Through the series, Father Jameson helps 5 non-Christian people who want to find deeper meaning in their life prepare for and learn from 8 days of silent retreat.

-All 5 are climbing the walls in first few days.
+All 5 participants are climbing the walls in first few days.

 If they hadn’t made the commitment, they would have given up or left.